Nicer82/EnergyMonitor/README.md

         - SamplesPerWave: The number of samples you want to take from one sine wave (pos and neg).
 The higher this number, the more accurate the measurement is but the more CPU time is consumed.
 60 is about the maximum for a RPI where the python code can stil catch up. (in a 50 Hz network, this is one sample per channel every 0.333 millisecond!)
         - WavesToRead: The number of sine waves you want to read for one state update.
 The higher this number, the more accurate the state will be, but the more time there will be between state updates. if set to 50, this means a state update every second (WavesToRead / Frequency = state update time in seconds)
         - Frequency: The Frequency in Hz for the electricity network.
 In Europe, this is 50, in North America this is 60.
         - CalibrationFactor_Power: The calibration factor for the power calculations.
 Compare the results of the monitor with an accurate power measurement device and increase this value when its too low, decrease when its too high.
-The used resistors, capacitors, RPI power shource and wiring might require you to adjust this parameter.
+The used resistors, capacitors, RPi power shource and wiring might require you to adjust this parameter.
         - CalibrationFactor_Voltage: same as the above, but for the voltage results.
         - VoltageService: RESTful API service where you want to fetch the voltage from.
             - In case you run the monitor with voltage measurement, leave this empty and provide the VoltageChannels below for your wires.